mswartz/somervillebeat/wp-content/plugins/xml-sitemap-feed/readme.txt

 Same as above but do a **Network Activate** to make a XML sitemap available for each site on your network.

-= Wordpress MU =

-The plugin works best from the **/mu-plugins/** folder where it runs quietly in the background without bothering any blog owner with new options or the need for special knowledge of XML Sitemap submission.
-Just upload the complete package content to /mu-plugins/ and move the file xml-sitemap.php from the new /mu-plugins/xml-sitemap-feed/ to /mu-plugins/.

-Installed alongside [WordPress MU Sitewide Tags Pages](http://wordpress.org/extend/plugins/wordpress-mu-sitewide-tags/), XML Sitemap Feed will **not** create a sitemap.xml nor change robots.txt for any **tag blogs**.
+Installed alongside [WordPress MU Sitewide Tags Pages](http://wordpress.org/plugins/wordpress-mu-sitewide-tags/), XML Sitemap Feed will **not** create a sitemap.xml nor change robots.txt for any **tag blogs**.
 This is done deliberately because they would be full of links outside the tags blogs own domain and subsequently ignored (or worse: penalised) by Google.

 == Frequently Asked Questions ==

-= Can I run this on a WPMU / WP3+ Multi-Site setup? =

-Yes.
-In fact, it has been designed for it.
-Tested on WPMU 2.9.2 and WPMS 3.0.1 both with normal activation and with Network Activate / Site Wide Activate.

-= Can I run this plugin from /mu-plugins/ on WP3.0 MS or WPMU ? =

-Yes.
-Upload the complete /xml-sitemap-feed/ directory to /wp-content/mu-plugins/ and move the file xml-sitemap.php one dir up.
+= Where are the options? =

+See the XML Sitemaps section on **Settings > Reading**.

 = How do I get my latest articles listed on Google News? =